Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 * Heatran - Uses Magma Core to summon it.
 * Reshiram - Uses Light Stone to summon it.
 * Zekrom - Uses Dark Stone to summon it.
+* Tapu Koko - Uses Koko Orb to summon it.
+* Tapu Lele - Uses Lele Orb to summon it.
+* Tapu Fini - Uses Fini Orb to summon it.
+* Tapu Bulu - Uses Bulu Orb to summon it.
 * Glastrier - Uses Iceroot Carrot to summon it.
 * Spectrier - Uses Shaderoot Carrot to summon it.
 * Kanto Birds Galar Form - Appear near Legendary Tree.
 Need not be invoked.